Welcome to Advanced GIS, Lecture 4

 FROM kiberaboundary

-kiberaboundary.name = 'Silanga' AND
+SELECT education.* FROM education, kiberaboundary WHERE kiberaboundary.name = 'Silanga' AND ST_within(education.the_geom, kiberaboundary.the_geom)

 data that is: